Singing with Mobility Challenges

 Mobility limitations should never be a barrier to musical participation.
 With thoughtful planning, creative flexibility, and a bit of rethinking tradition, choruses can become fully inclusive spaces for singers with a wide range of physical needs—without sacrificing musical excellence.

-Mobility challenges affect millions of older adults—and not just those using wheelchairs.
+Mobility challenges affect millions of senior adults—and not just those using wheelchairs.
 Chronic arthritis, hip replacements, unsteady gait, balance disorders, and the aftereffects of strokes or surgeries are all increasingly common in aging singers.
 Some may walk unaided but avoid risers due to joint pain.
 Others may experience tremors, use canes or walkers, or simply fatigue more easily.

 These limitations are not rare outliers.
 In fact, if a chorus includes singers over 60, it is statistically likely that at least a quarter are already adapting their movement quietly—or avoiding participation entirely due to rehearsal logistics.
 Inclusion, then, is not charity—it’s infrastructure.